 - This is a great free Advent guide created by the Village Church in Austin, TX.
 It has some personal readings and reflections as well as a great family guide for incorporating Advent into your family rhythms.

 - If you use the YouVersion Bible app and want something you can read on the go, check out this YouVersion Plan for daily devotionals through Advent

-- Our friends at The Neighborhood Church put together this Advent playlist on Spotify, which is a great way to engage with Advent through music.
+- We put together this Advent playlist on Spotify, which is a great way to engage with Advent through music.

 Advent is a time when Christians have historically practiced fasting.
 Listen to this message on fasting from our Practice Makes Present series and consider practicing fasting this month.

 - Waiting Here For You by Louie Giglio

 We hope you’ll join us on Sundays to celebrate Advent too.
 Here’s our upcoming schedule for Advent, Christmas and into next year: